ksyeung/DetLabs/scr_rmm_persistence/README.md

 - Download the 7z LZMA SDK from https://7-zip.org/sdk.html
 - Download a ScreenConnect client installer (MSI).
 If you're not a current customer, you may be able to obtain a free seven day trial.
 Note that they won't permit registration by addresses from a domain used by free email services (such as Gmail, Yahoo, Yandex, etc) owing to widespread abuse by threat actors.
 Then:
-- Extract the contents of `version_one.7z` to the `/bin` dir of the SDK e.g. `/lzma2501/bin/`
-- Run `cr.bat` to create a self-extracting archive with 7z using LZMA at max compression that embeds the MSI.
+- Write a batch file to create a self-extracting archive with 7z using LZMA at max compression that embeds the MSI.
 The archive will have a `.scr` file extension

 Now, let's take a quick look at the first line of the batch script `cr.bat`: